dekimir/postgres-searchbox/package/README.md

 - You can see the movies page at http://locaalhost:3000/movies
 - You can see the store page at http://locaalhost:3000/store

-NextJS can import the `package/build/*.js` files, to keep them up to date run `yarn dev` from a 2nd terminal.
+NextJS pages can import the locally developed postgres-searchbox; see their commented-out imports from `package/build`.
+Keep in mind, however, that `package/build` has to be periodically generated from `package/src`.
+You can automate this by running a second `yarn dev` in the `package` directory in another terminal.
+This will keep `package/build` always up-to-date with `package/src`.

 Using swc here is orders of magnitude faster than tsc.
 The downside is that it doesn't check for type correctness.